A log-motivic cohomology for semistable varieties and its $p$-adic deformation theory: Introduction

+Let $k$ be a perfect field of characteristic $p>0$, and let $K=\mathrm{Frac}\,W(k)$.
+Let $X$ be a $W(k)$-scheme with semistable reduction, with special fibre $Y$ and generic fibre $X_K$.
+For each $m\in\mathbb{N}$, let $X_{m}$ be the reduction of $X$ modulo $p^{m}$, so $X_{1}=Y$.
 Our main motivation comes from the problem of constructing $K$-cohomology classes (or cycles) on $X_{K}$.
 One strategy is to attempt to lift classes from the special fibre (this strategy is especially appealing if the reduction $Y$ is highly degenerate and thus has an abundance of easily accessible cycles).
 In the second half of the paper we state and prove an analogue of the $p$-adic variational Hodge conjecture \cite{BEK14} for semistable varieties, which yields a lifting criterion for motivic cohomology classes in terms of their logarithmic Chern class in Hyodo-Kato cohomology.
-The result extends a previous result of Yamashita \cite{Yam11}, obtained for the logarithmic Picard group, to higher degrees and uses a semistable version of the pro-complexes $\mathbb{Z}_{\log,X_{\bigcdot}}(r)$ of Bloch-Esnault-Kerz by gluing the complexes $\mathbb{Z}_{\log,Y}(r)$ and a log-syntomic complex along the logarithmic Hyodo-Kato de Rham-Witt sheaf.
-The log-syntomic complex is a variant of a construction of Nekov\'{a}\v{r}-Nizio\l \ \cite{NN16}.
-The pro-complexes $\mathbb{Z}_{\log,X_{\bigcdot}}(r)$ enjoy some of the nice properties of the pro-complexes $\mathbb{Z}_{X_{\bigcdot}}(r)$ in the smooth case stated in \cite[\S7]{BEK14}.
-For example, the top cohomology sheaf is the log-Milnor $K$-group as pro-sheaf $\mathcal{K}_{\log,X_{\bigcdot},n}^{\mathrm{Mil}}$ and, at least rationally, it is an extension of the log-motivic complex $\mathbb{Z}_{\log}(r)$ by a truncated de Rham complex.
-In contrast to the smooth case (\cite[Proposition 7.3]{BEK14}) we do not expect this property to hold integrally since there is no integral version of the Hyodo-Kato comparison.
+For $n=1$, the lifting criterion coincides with the lifting criterion of the logarithmic Picard group considered by Yamashita \cite{Yam11}.
+It general it uses a semistable version of the pro-complexes $\mathbb{Z}_{X_{\bigcdot}}(n)$ of Bloch-Esnault-Kerz by gluing the complexes $\mathbb{Z}_{\log,Y}(n)$ and the log-syntomic complex of Kato-Tsuji along the modified logarithmic Hyodo-Kato de Rham-Witt sheaf.
+We will also use a construction of the log-syntomic complex by Nekov\'{a}\v{r}-Nizio\l \ \cite{NN16}.
+The pro-complexes $\mathbb{Z}_{\log,X_{\bigcdot}}(n)$ enjoy some of the nice properties of the pro-complexes $\mathbb{Z}_{X_{\bigcdot}}(n)$ in the smooth case stated in \cite[\S7]{BEK14}.
+For example, the top cohomology sheaf is the log-Milnor $K$-group as pro-sheaf $\mathcal{K}_{\log,X_{\bigcdot},n}^{\mathrm{Mil}}$ and, at least rationally, it is an extension of the log-motivic complex $\mathbb{Z}_{\log,Y}(n)$ by a truncated de Rham complex.
+In contrast to the smooth case (\cite[Proposition 7.3]{BEK14}) we do not expect this property to hold integrally since an integral version of the Hyodo-Kato comparison is not known.